 My kids have gone through this process too.
 They read and read and read because they want to know.
-They make “inventions” and build stuff and have time to think, to play, to work, and to do nothing.
+Inventing and building and having time to think, to play, and to work.
 They get to play a part in which projects we do, which books we read, which subjects we study.
-They internalize all those little facts about ancient Rome or the continent of Africa or the inner workings of an atom and it has made their lives richer.
+Then they internalize all those little facts about ancient Rome or the continent of Africa or the inner workings of an atom and it has made their lives richer.

 Creativity is taking the magical bits of the wonders of the world and making them into something that is uniquely us.
 We don’t start with a blank slate.
 We start with the whole world at our fingertips and realize we have a part to play in that wonder.
 Creativity is taking what the world has given us and giving a bit back.

 And creativity doesn’t stop with the art scene.
 A mathematician, a botanist, an engineer, a mother, a teacher, and an athlete all express their creativity in different ways.
-Homeschooling taught me that I don’t have to have a talent displayable at a “talent show” in order to have a talent.
+Homeschooling taught me that I don’t need a “talent show” talent in order to have a talent.

 It’s so much deeper and more meaningful and useful than any of that.
-At the end of the day, my creativity is there to bring me satisfaction in my work and blessing to the lives of others.
-I hope that is what I do and I hope that is what I teach my kids; not to get good grades so they can go to a good college so they can get a good job and make good money, but to learn for the adventure of it, to produce for the joy of it, and to help others because we’re human and it’s what we do.
+My creativity is there to bring me satisfaction in my work and blessing to the lives of others.
+I hope that is what I do and I hope that is what I teach my kids.
+Not to get good grades so they can go to a good college and make good money.
+But to learn for the adventure of it, to produce for the joy of it, and to help others because we’re human and it’s what we do.
 That’s not a mere career, that’s a life’s work.